dionhobdy/tag_search/README.md

 Tag Search is a Powershell tool that can be used to look through all **.txt documents** in it's parent directory (and it's sub directories) and outputting the results based on searched hashtags.

 ## About
 The idea for this application came about over a long period of time.
 I once dreamt up of a notepad application that has features like hashtags, tabs and code blocks.
 I never started work on this version of notepad but still wanted to make something to enhance the experience.
 So I thought of this little extension to impliment hashtags in some way.
+This is just a short term side project while I work on a major project.

 ## Usage
 In order to properly use Tag Search, the instructions are actually quite simple.